utap2/utap2/docs/rst/user-guide.rst

 In order to run the transcriptome analysis pipeline, fastq sequence files need to be located on the server.

-Click on the "Upload data" button on the navigation bar, and select the folder of fastq files.
+Click on the "Upload data" button on the navigation bar, and select the folder of the fastq files.

 .. image:: ../figures/upload.png